AdityaSinha2305/Bakery-Management-System/README.md

 - **View Order Details** : Access comprehensive details about specific orders, including items, quantities, and prices.

 - **Export Data** : Export order and inventory data into excel files for external use or backup.

+- **Generate Invoice** : Generate and download the invoice of the orders that is being placed.

 <br>